aprilr4/tutorials/src/managing-files/index.md

 Although it's not strictly required, it's good practice to create a new branch whenever you want to make significant changes to the files in your repository.
 This allows you to isolate those changes from the master version of the files in the `master` branch.
 If you end up deciding your changes were a bad idea, you can simply delete the branch and the `master` branch remains unaffected.
 If you decide your changes were good, you can then create a pull request so that your teammates or bosses (or teachers) can review your changes.

 Create a new branch by clicking the New Branch icon in the toolbar (highlighted here in red).
-Name your new branch `feature-1`.
+Ensure that `master` is selected as the `From` branch, and name your new branch `feature-1`.

 ![GitHub Desktop create branch](img/github-create-branch.png)